• Home

 How can you implement it well?

-To implement this intervention effectively, the following strategies can be considered:
+To implement this intervention effectively, consider the following strategies:

-Tailored Instructional Methods – decide which training setting is more appropriate
+Tailored Instructional Methods – choose the most appropriate training setting

-• One-on-One Training: Offers tailored sessions to individual learning paces and needs; fosters a supportive environment that encourages questions and reduces anxiety around technology; and enables scheduling sessions at convenient times for participants.
+• One-on-One Training: Provides sessions tailored to each participant’s pace and needs; creates a supportive environment that encourages questions and reduces anxiety about technology; allows scheduling at convenient times.

-• Small Group Sessions: Encourages peer learning and social interaction; provides a clear agenda and step-by-step instructions (structured curriculum); and uses hands-on activities and group exercises to reinforce learning.
+• Small Group Sessions: Supports peer learning and social interaction; uses a structured agenda with step-by-step instructions; includes hands-on activities and group exercises to reinforce learning.

-• Home-Based Lessons: Convioently brings training to participants’ homes, reducing barriers to participation; enables skills teaching in the context of participants’ daily lives and interests; allows learning in a familiar, low-pressure setting.
+• Home-Based Lessons: Brings training directly to participants’ homes, reducing barriers; teaches skills in the context of daily life and interests; allows learning in a familiar, low-pressure environment.

-Duration and Frequency – decide the most appropriate length and repetition of training
+Duration and Frequency – decide the best length and repetition of training

-• Short-Term Intensive Courses: Offer concentrated learning over a short period (e.g., two weeks) to quickly build foundational skills; enable participants to start using the skills immediately.
+• Short-Term Intensive Courses: Offer concentrated learning over a short period (e.g., two weeks) to quickly build foundational skills; allows participants to start using skills immediately.

-• Long-Term Extended Programs: Spread learning over several months (e.g., up to 15 months) to allow for gradual progression and deeper understanding; schedule regular sessions (weekly or bi-weekly) to maintain momentum and reinforce learning.
+• Long-Term Extended Programs: Spread learning over several months (e.g., up to 15 months) for gradual progress and deeper understanding; schedule regular sessions (weekly or bi-weekly) to maintain momentum and reinforce learning.

-• Post-Training Assistance: Provide ongoing access to trainers for questions and troubleshooting and schedule regular check-ins and follow-up sessions to reinforce skills and address new challenges.
+• Post-Training Assistance: Give participants continued access to trainers for questions and troubleshooting; schedule follow-up sessions to reinforce skills and address new challenges.

-• Practical Tasks: Assign internet-related tasks (e.g., email, social media, online shopping) to apply what they’ve learned in real-world scenarios.
+• Practical Tasks: Assign online tasks (e.g., email, social media, online shopping) to help participants apply what they’ve learned in real-world situations.

 Equity Considerations